apache/calcite/site/_docs/kafka_adapter.md

 `sqlline` will now accept SQL queries which access your Kafka topics.

-With the Kafka table configured in above model.
+With the Kafka table configured in the above model.
 We can run a simple query to fetch messages:

 {% highlight sql %}
 sqlline> SELECT STREAM *